aiplanethub/5-week_Data_Science_Bootcamp/week-0/152-Day 5: Array, Vectors & Matrices.md

 ### Shape of Matrix

-* Since matrix A has two rows and three columns, we write its shape as 2 X 3, pronounced as ‘two by three’
+* Since matrix A has two rows and three columns, we write its shape as 2 X 3, pronounced as 'two by three'.

 ### Dimension of Matrix

 * The shape of the matrix also tells you its dimensions.
-The dimension of matrix A is 2 as its shape is 2 X 3.
+The dimension of matrix A is two as its shape is 2 X 3.
-* If a matrix has its shape as 2 X 3 X 2 (say for example), the dimension of the matrix would be 3.
+* If a matrix has its shape as 2 X 3 X 2 (say, for example), the dimension of the matrix would be 3.
-* Don’t worry if you don’t get this point.
+* Don't worry if you don't get this point.
 You will make it as you go along

 ### Matrix